MinimalCompact/thumbor/recipes/kubernetes/README.md

   value: "your.bucket.id"
 ```

 ### Wishlist

 This example is really the most basic hello world.
 It would be great to post
 more example configuraitons showing more robust solutions.
 In particular

-* Running with nginx for local cache
+* Running with nginx-proxy for local cache (see docker-compose recipes)
 * Running on other k8s engines (digitalocean, aws, etc)
+* Scaling strategies